euphy/dymo-kanban-labels/README.md

 Dymo provide an SDK that requires the Dymo Label Software (DLS) to be installed.
 This currently is available for Windows and MacOS only.
 On both cases it requires OS-specific work to access (COM in Windows), so this project is for Windows only.

+There are CUPS drivers for Linux, so I guess the label could be built as postscript and fired off that way.
+Little more work, and besides I'm developing on Windows right now.
+It's the holidays, give me a break.

 ## Installation